appwavelets/buildpack-deps-docker/README.md

   appwavelets/rpm-deb-s3:latest COMMAND
 ```

-The you can use any command to build, sign or push packages to S3:
+Then you can use any command to build, sign or push packages to S3:

 ```bash
 # push RPM to s3